bromanz/Portfolio/README.md

 # Portfolio
 I created this repository to collect and summarize many of my finished projects.
-It mainly includes projects I did during my studies or in my free-time (work experience mostly not included, as they require privacy from the companies I've been working for so far).
-Besides the projects listed here, I also have some public repositories on my GitHub account (mainly experiments, contributions, or work in progress though), but feel free to check them out too if you're interested.
+It mainly includes projects I did during my studies or in my free-time (work experience mostly not included, because of privacy reasons from the companies I've been working for so far).
+Besides the projects listed here, I also have some public repositories on my GitHub account (mainly experiments, contributions, or work in progress though, but feel free to check them out too if you're interested).
 Below you will find five categories:
-1. [**Papers**](#papers) - Here I put all the links to my published scientific papers and articles
+1. [**Publications**](#publications) - Here I put all the links to my published scientific papers and articles
-2. [**Tech blog posts**](#tech-blog-articles) - From time to time I share some collected knowledge about a topic or explain some ideas I had.
+2. [**Technical Blog Posts**](#tech-blog-articles) - From time to time I share some collected knowledge about a topic or explain some ideas I had
-3. [**Talks**](#talks) - Official public talks I've given.
+3. [**Talks**](#talks) - Official public talks I've given
-4. [**Coding-Competitions**](#coding-competitions) - Though not very active in this area right now, I collected my achievements there.
+4. [**Coding Competitions**](#coding-competitions) - Though not very active in this area right now, I collected my achievements there.
-5. [**Project pages**](#project-pages) - These link to more specific project information including a summary, achievements, my responsibilities in these projects, etc.
+5. [**Projects**](#project-pages) - These project pages link to more specific information including a summary, achievements, my responsibilities in these projects, etc.

-## Papers
+## Publications
 * Evaluation of Acceleration Structures for Cone Tracing Traversal - To appear in Journal of Computer Graphics Techniques (JCGT)
 * <a href="https://link.springer.com/chapter/10.1007%2F978-3-319-73062-2_8" target="_blank">Trampoline Jumping with a Head-Mounted Display in Virtual Reality Entertainment</a>
 * <a href="https://link.springer.com/chapter/10.1007/978-3-319-73062-2_5" target="_blank">AR Sound Sandbox: A Playful Interface for Musical and Artistic Expression</a>